Dendritic cell vaccines

 Clinical status of Medigene’s DC vaccines

 March 2015, Medigene started a clinical phase I/II trial with its DC vaccine for the treatment of acute myeloid leukemia (AML) at Oslo University Hospital (NCT02405338).
 This trial will treat 20 patients with AML positive for the vaccine-specific antigens.
 In the first half of 2016, the Phase II part of this trial was started after a positive recommendation of the Data and Safety Monitoring Board (DSMB).
+At the end of 2017, all necessary 20 patients have been enroled into the trial.

 This is an open-label trial for patients who have completed intensive induction chemotherapy and if possible consolidation therapy that brings them into remission.
 Patients will then be vaccinated for two years or until progression.
+Final trial data is expected at the end of 2019.

 The primary objective is to test feasibility and safety.
 Secondary objectives are overall survival, relapse rate, time to progression and induction of immune responses.
 Because these trial patients are at high risk, we hope to hinder or delay disease relapse through T cell responses induced by DC vaccination.